alexlib/BubbleID/README.md

 3. Download OCsort Code [**here**](https://github.com/noahcao/OC_SORT/tree/master/trackers/ocsort_tracker)

 ## How to use
 * It is recommended to use the Segmentation_and_Tracking code unless detatchment is important due to the significant increase in computational time.
-To use this code follow the following guide:
+To use this code:
   1. Save boiling video as a .avi file and save each frame as a .jpg in a seperate file
   2. Open the Segmentation_and_Tracking.ipynb file and find the cell with file paths
   3. Update the extension variable to be a string of what you want the data to be saved as (for example: extension ='V1')